Feature Completion Transformer for Occluded Person Re-identification: Experiments

-\textbf{Analysis of the number of part tokens $M_n$.} The number of part tokens determines the granularity of output features.
-Figure \ref{Parts_ratio} shows the performance of the REID influenced by the number of part tokens $M_n$.
+\textbf{Analysis of the number of local features $M_n$.} The number of local feature determines the granularity of final output features.
+Fig. \ref{Parts_ratio} shows the performance of the REID influenced by the number of local features $M_n$.
 As we can see, FCFormer achieves the best Rank-1/mAP when $M_n = 4$.
-The initial performance improves as $M_n$ increases, which shows adequate part tokens can effectively help the model learn more robust occlusion features.
+The initial performance improves as $M_n$ increases, which shows adequate local features can effectively help the model learn more robust occlusion features.
 However, increasing its value further contributes to performance decline.
-We conclude from Figure \ref{Parts_ratio} that redundant tokens increase the dimensionality of features, and the model pays attention to more details, which weakens the anti-noise ability.
+We conclude from Fig. \ref{Parts_ratio} that redundant tokens increase the dimensionality of features, and the model pays attention to more details, which weakens the anti-noise ability.

-\textbf{Analysis of scaling ratio $\delta$ in OIA.} Figure \ref{OIA_ratio} depicts the experimental findings of FCFormer at various fixed occlusion ratios.
+\textbf{Analysis of scaling ratio $\delta$ in OIA.} Fig. \ref{OIA_ratio} depicts the experimental findings of FCFormer at various fixed occlusion ratios.
 We note that the scaling ratio of 0.4 allows the FCFormer to perform at its best.
-Figure \ref{fail_exam} shows that OIA may generate some undesired augmented images.
-For example, large portions of the human body's information are preserved in the augmented images produced by tiny occlusion ratios (Figure \ref{small}).
+Fig. \ref{fail_exam} shows that OIA may generate some undesired augmented images.
+For example, large portions of the human body's information are preserved in the augmented images produced by tiny occlusion ratios (Fig. \ref{small}).
 As a result, the network is unable to learn the relationship between person and occluder effectively.
-Another scenario about the small scaling ratio is that the occlusion sample does not hit the target person, resulting in an invalid augmentation (Figure \ref{failure}).
-On the contrary, a high occlusion ratio ($\delta > 0.8$) (Figure \ref{large}) results in a significant loss of pedestrian information, preventing the model from learning ID-related properties.
+Another scenario about the small scaling ratio is that the occlusion sample does not hit the target person, resulting in an invalid augmentation (Fig. \ref{failure}).
+On the contrary, a high occlusion ratio ($\delta > 0.8$) (Fig. \ref{large}) results in a significant loss of pedestrian information, preventing the model from learning ID-related properties.
 Therefore, to imitate the real occlusion situation and prevent people from being entirely obscured, we take a uniform distribution centered around $\delta = 0.4$ ($\delta \sim \mathcal{U}(0.1, 0.7)$) instead of a fixed scaling ratio to scale the size of occlusion samples in \ref{SectionA}.

 \textbf{Analysis of augmentation locations in OIA.} Table \ref{OIA_position} shows that OIA uses different position enhancement methods.
 The first involves pasting images for each instance in a batch at a ``Fixed" location, and the second involves pasting images for each instance in a batch at ``Random" locations.
 As mentioned in \ref{SectionC}, our FCD adapts MAE's notion \cite{he2022masked} of restoring entire features using implicit unoccluded features.
 According to the results, the "random" enhancement approach can perform better than the "fixed" method.
 This is because the "fixed" method only selects a random position at the beginning, and then every instance in the batch follows this position, which reduces the diversity of occlusion relationships.